List of awards and nominations received by Jodie Foster

 The following is the list of awards and nominations received by actress and filmmaker Jodie Foster.
 One of the most awarded thespians of her generation, Foster in her six decades long career has received numerous accolades; both competitive and honorary.
-Her major competitive wins include two Academy Awards, four Golden Globe Awards, three British Academy Film Awards, a Primetime Emmy Award, an Independent Spirit Award, and a Screen Actors Guild Award.
+Her major competitive wins include two Academy Awards, four Golden Globe Awards, three British Academy Film Awards, a Primetime Emmy Award, an Independent Spirit Award, and an Actor Award.
 She has also been nominated one for Grammy Award, twice for the Directors Guild of America Awards and one Daytime Emmy Award.

+Major associations

 Academy Awards

 The Academy Awards are a set of awards given annually by the Academy of Motion Picture Arts and Sciences for excellence in cinematic achievements.
-Foster has won two awards out of five nominations.
+Foster has won two awards out of six nominations.
 She holds the distinction of being the second person to win multiple Oscars before the age of 30 and the youngest person to win two acting Oscars.
 Foster is also the only openly LGBTQ woman to win multiple Academy Awards for acting, although she was not publicly out until after both wins.